• Skip to primary navigation

 • Garlic - use fresh if possible rather than garlic powder.
 Mince the garlic so the flavour evenly distributes in the dip.

-• Olive oil - I suggest using extra virgin olive oil for better flavour (and health benefits).
+• Olive oil - I suggest using extra virgin olive oil for better flavour.

 • Salt - to season.
 If you like black pepper you can also add a sprinkle.